daniele47/MIRROR-dotfiles-rust/README.md

     - also: spaces should be trimmed, since hopefully no app is insane to use name with starting/ending whitespace

-For example: if `neovim`, `tmux`, `plasma-desktop` are possible modules, `minimal-cli` or `kde-linux` are possible profiles and minimal-cli would only have neovim and tmux, for example
+- For example: if `neovim`, `tmux`, `plasma-desktop` are possible modules, `minimal-cli` or `kde-linux` are possible profiles and minimal-cli would only have neovim and tmux, for example

+- logs for every operation?
+    - I could have them shoved into .logs dir, and one file x command run with timestamp so can be easily ordered
+    - Or they might just be for dangerous operations, aka probably only for all fs operations
+    - I could even log crashes potentially?

+- in build directory, add a readme file to document entirely all the steps to release a new version

 ## universal rules